UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 >    Before moving on, we will commit these changes.
 >
 >    ~~~
->    $ git commit -m "Add example on loops"
+>    $ git commit -m "Add in subdir for loops"
 >    ~~~
 >    {: .language-bash}
 >